Hi I am Nicki and I help people to grow their own food.

-I am Mum to two kids under 18 months.
+I am Mum to two kids 3 and under

 Gardening for the time poor

-Firstly, between my freelance work, having a crazy toddler, and a newborn, I am extremely time poor... yes I know, aren't we all?
+Firstly, between my freelance work, two small humans at home, I am extremely time poor... yes I know, aren't we all?
 I don't get a lot of time to get out in the garden so what we create in the garden needs to be low maintenance.

 Low budget food gardens

 This also means, for now, we are basically on a single income so budgets are tight.
 We work within a pretty strict budget and utilise things we have.
 Growing our own food also saves us money, you can find our savings here.

 Living in Brisbane Australia means we are in a subtropical environment in the Southern hemisphere.
 It's humid and hot in summer, and winter is a delight.
 That's why you'll see me growing tomatoes in winter instead of summer, and complaining about nothing growing in summer.
 Subtropical food gardens can be hard work, we get a lot of bugs and diseases most other growers have never seen.
 Most advice you'll find on the internet is not relevant to us.
 So I grow plants that are easy to grow in my climate zone and I encourage you to do the same.
 It's better for your mental health, trust me 😉